UK opposition leader says Brexit vote is due to anger at governments

-He said there would be consequences for British jobs as a result of Brexit, which the government should work to minimize.
+He said there would be consequences for British jobs as a result of Brexit, which the government should work to minimise.

 "Article 50 has to be invoked now so that we negotiate an exit from the European Union," Corbyn added.